gbelbe/devops_notes/k8sio.md

     - A master node that coordinates the cluster: 3 process that run on a single node that can be replicated
     - Nodes = workers that run the applications

-    Each node has a Kubelet, agent for managing the node and communicating with the master.
+    Each node has a
+        - Kubelet agent for managing the node and communicating with the master,
+        - kube proxy, a network proxy which reflects k8s networking on each node.
     Nodes also have tools for handling containers operations. (docker).
     A prod cluster should have a minimum of 3 nodes.